-If the proposed copying of a computer program is not permitted under the criteria set forth above, or through a license or purchase agreement, the permission of the copyright owner shall be sought.
+If the proposed copying of a computer program is not permitted under the aforementioned set forth criteria, or through a license or purchase agreement, the permission of the copyright owner shall be sought.
 After permission has been sought, copying may be undertaken only if permission is obtained and in accordance with the terms of the permission, except as provided in Section III.
-D. of these regulations.
+D (Guidelines for Copying Computer Programs) of these regulations.

 E. Guidelines for Posting Material on the Internet

-Any user of the computer network sponsored by CPCC, including but not limited to, faculty and students may post materials on a website associated with CPCC only if:
+Any user of the computer network sponsored by Central Piedmont, including, but not limited to, faculty and students, may post materials on a website associated with Central Piedmont only if:

-4. The use of the material constitutes “fair use” as defined by the Copyright Act (for guidelines in Section II B. of this policy), or
+- the use of the material constitutes “fair use” as defined by the Copyright Act (for guidelines in Section II B - Fair Use of this policy), or

-The doctrine of fair use (see Section III.
-Guidelines for the Reproduction of Copyrighted Material above) applies for the posting of material on the Internet as it does for the reproduction of print materials.
-However, because of the accessibility of the Internet, any user of the computer network sponsored by CPCC posting material on a website should limit the amount of material posted and restrict access to the extent possible.
+The doctrine of fair use (see Section III: Guidelines for the Reproduction of Copyrighted Material of this policy) applies for the posting of material on the Internet as it does for the reproduction of print materials.
+However, because of the accessibility of the Internet, any user of the computer network sponsored by Central Piedmont posting material on a website should limit the amount of material posted and restrict access to the extent possible.

 F. Guidelines for Seeking Legal Review

 An employee who has sought permission to copy and has not received such permission (or has received permission contingent upon conditions that the employee considers inappropriate) may request the administration to seek legal review of the matter.
-If upon review it is determined that some or all of the proposed copying is permitted by the copyright law, the administration will so advise the employee.
+If, upon review, it is determined that some or all of the proposed copying is permitted by the copyright law, the administration will so advise the employee.
 In that event, should any such copying by the employee thereafter give rise to a claim of copyright infringement, the College will defend and indemnify the faculty member against any such claim.
-In the absence of a determination that an employee has complied with regulations A., B., C., D. E. and F., no defense or indemnification by the College shall be provided to an employee whose copying gives rise to a claim of copyright infringement.
+In the absence of a determination that an employee has complied with regulations A., B., C., D., E., and F. of this policy, no defense or indemnification by the College shall be provided to an employee whose copying gives rise to a claim of copyright infringement.